sweet-delights/hybrid-platforms-conductor/README.md

 ./bin/deploy --node /xae/ --parallel --max-threads 32

 # Deploy master on all nodes defined in the list xaebhsone (from ./hosts_lists/xaebhsone)
-./bin/deploy --hosts-list xaebhsone
+./bin/deploy --nodes-list xaebhsone

 # Deploy master on all nodes defined in the list xaebhsone and also node12hst-nn1 and node12hst-nn2
-./bin/deploy --hosts-list xaebhsone --node node12hst-nn1 --node node12hst-nn2
+./bin/deploy --nodes-list xaebhsone --node node12hst-nn1 --node node12hst-nn2

 # Deploy master on all nodes
 ./bin/deploy --all-nodes